 Release Notice Version Number Date of issue Amendment details Responsible officer 14 07/09/2016 Adopted by Council 15 27/03/2019 Addition of model meeting procedure and revised standing orders best practice guidelines Executive Manager Governance and Customer Service 16 27/05/2020 Insert 16.3, 16.4 and 16.5 to clarify the process to amend a motion.
-Executive Manager Governance and Customer Service 17 28/10/2020 Changes due to legislative reform commencing 12 October 2020 Executive Manager Governance and Customer Service 18 25/08/2021 Changes to clarify Order of Business and approval of late items Executive Manager
+Executive Manager Governance and Customer Service 17 28/10/2020 Changes due to legislative reform commencing 12 October 2020 Executive Manager Governance and Customer Service 18 25/08/2021 Changes to clarify Order of Business and approval of late items Executive Manager Governance and Customer Service

-Governance and Customer Service 19 13/12/2023 Alignment with the Departments revised Queensland Model Meeting Procedures and minor administrative amendments.
+13/12/2023 1.
+Alignment with the Departments revised Queensland Model Meeting Procedures and minor administrative amendments.
 Executive Manager Governance and Customer Service 2.
 Insert 9.5 and 9.6 to clarify the process for amendments to minutes.
 3. Insert 10.4, 10.5, 10.6 and 10.7 to clarify agenda distribution.
 4. Insert 15.1, 15.2.6, 15.3, 15.4, 15.5 and 15.7 to clarify petition management.
 5. Insert 16.2 to clarify the process for deputation applications.
-6. Insert 31.4 to clarify the process for adjournment of a meeting if a quorum is not present within 15 minutes.
-20 26/02/2025 Alignment with the Departments revised Queensland Model Meeting Procedures and Best Practice Standing Orders.
+6. Insert 31.4 to clarify the process for adjournment of a meeting if a quorum is not present within 15 minutes. <date></date> 1.
+Alignment with the Departments revised Queensland Model Meeting Procedures and Best Practice Standing Orders.
 Executive Manager Corporate Services 2.
 Insert section 5 - Minutes 3.
-Insert 7.3 to clarify the process for petitions relating to Development Application Amendment to timeframes in which Councillors can give notice of motion and requiring motions to specify the desired outcome 5.
+Insert 7.3 to clarify the process for petitions relating to Development Application 4.
+Amendment to timeframes in which Councillors can give notice of motion and requiring motions to specify the desired outcome 5.
 Insert 21.10 to clarify if a decision is made that is inconsistent with an officer's recommendation a statement of reasons for the inconsistency must be included in the minutes.
 6. Insert 22.4 to clarify the casting vote if votes are equal.
 7. Insert 23.4,23.6,23.7 &23.8 to clarify attendance of the public at Council meetings.
 8. Insert 26.1.3 & 26.2.3 to clarify Councillor attendance via teleconference.
-21 23/04/2025 Amendment to timeframes in which Councillors can give notice of motion, Executive Manager Corporate Services Addition of wording in 14.1 to specify a Councillor should give notice of their intention to raise a motion at or before the Agenda Forum meeting.
-3. Amendment to time restriction for speaking to motions and amendments.
+2. 3.
+4. 5.
+6. 2.
+3. 4.
+5. 6.
+7. Model Meeting Procedures and minor administrative amendments.
+Insert 9.5 and 9.6 to clarify the process for amendments to minutes.
+Insert 10.4, 10.5, 10.6 and 10.7 to clarify agenda distribution.
+Insert 15.1, 15.2.6, 15.3, 15.4, 15.5 and 15.7 to clarify petition management.
+Insert 16.2 to clarify the process for deputation applications.
+Insert 31.4 to clarify the process for adjournment of a meeting if a quorum is not present within 15 minutes.
+Alignment with the Departments revised Queensland Model Meeting Procedures and Best Practice Standing Orders.
+Insert 7.3 to clarify the process for petitions relating to Development Application Amendment to timeframes in which Councillors can give notice of motion and requiring motions to specify the desired outcome Insert 21.10 to clarify if a decision is made that is inconsistent with an officer's recommendation a statement of reasons for the inconsistency must be included in the minutes.
+Insert 23.4,23.6,23.7 &amp; 23.8 to clarify attendance of the public at Council meetings.